 It’s now time to hand over your designs to your development team to transform your design ideas into a functional product.
 At this point the majority of your design process is complete, however, your designers’ input is still required.

-While your development team begins building the functionality of your app, both devs and designers need to remain in close contact throughout the building phase.
+While your development team begins to build the functionality of your app, both devs and designers need to remain in close contact throughout the building phase.
 This process calls for close and effective collaboration between designers and developers in order for both teams to add their magic where it counts.
 Much like a car’s engine needs to work correctly, the design of the car housing the engine is equally as important when demanding the attention of users.

 Historically, front-end designers and back-end developers do not speak the same language.
 But it is essential they reach a middle ground where they are able to effectively communicate in order to see their ideas come to fruition.
 The designer/developer handoff is crucial to ensure the best version of front-end design is bolstered by back-end functionality.
 Collaboration here is key.